hexaaelia/neocities/blog/entries/10_Continuance.md

-# Entry 7 - Change
+# Entry 10 - Continuance
 ## 11/22/25

 *The sky alight for a single moment.*